odanoburu/FreeLing-User-Manual/installation.md

 Binary packages for Windows can be found in [GitHub FreeLing Releases page](https://github.com/TALP-UPC/FreeLing/releases).

 You can visit the [Forum](http://nlp.lsi.upc.edu/freeling/forum) in FreeLing webpage for further help and details.

+## APIs for languages other than C++ {#apis-other-languages}

+To call FreeLing library from a language different than C++ you will need to build the appropriate API.

+FreeLing source includes APIs for Java, Python, perl, ruby, and PHP.
+A [Dockerfile](https://www.docker.com/) can also be found in the same subdirectory.

+APIs are generated using [SWIG](http://www.swig.org).
+The completeness of the API varies from one language to another depending on the coverage of SWIG for STL structures in that language.
+Java and python APIs are almost fully-functional.
+Perl is a little behind, and ruby and PHP are experimental.

+To build your API, first you need to install SWIG.
+Then, check the subdirectory `APIs` in FreeLing source.
+If you installed FreeLing from a binary package, make sure you get the source package corresponding to the same version you installed.

+Each API has a `README` file, a `Makefile`, and a sample program to test it.
+Follow the README instructions to build the API.

+MacOS users may need to slightly adapt the Makefile.
+Windows users will need to replicate the Makefile steps by hand.